Skip to content

 Sigbjørn Edøy - Associate Lawyer15.
 May 2024 4 min read

-What is a safety representative?
+What is a health and safety representative?

-A safety representative is an employee in a company who is elected by the employees to safeguard the working environment and safety in the workplace.
-The safety representative has the right to participate in the planning and implementation of measures concerning the working environment and serves as a link between the employees and the management of the company regarding health, environment, and safety (HES) in the workplace.
+A HSR representative is an employee in a company who is elected by the employees to safeguard the working environment and safety in the workplace.
+The representative has the right to participate in the planning and implementation of measures concerning the working environment and serves as a link between the employees and the management of the company regarding health, environment, and safety (HES) in the workplace.

-How is a safety representative chosen?
+How is a health and safety representative chosen?

-The process of selecting a safety representative can vary from company to company.
+The process of selecting a representative can vary from company to company.
 Typically, a process involving employee involvement is followed, and an example of such a process could be:

 • Announcement: Management informs employees about the need for a safety representative.